 There are three types of campsites at Boots Off: tiny cabins for $60/person, Bunkhouses (train sleeper cars), and walk-in tent camping ($12/person).

 With the lake and trails nearby, you can easily escape to the woods or paddle out on the water.
-The campground also offers kayak/SUP rentals, plus shuttle service to get to/from popular sections of the AT.
+The campground also offers kayak/SUP rentals, plus a shuttle service to get to/from popular sections of the AT.

 3. Jonesborough / Cherokee NF KOA Journey